 fbpx

 How do you teach sight words?
 Can you still teach sight words?
-What are your favorite ways to teach sight words?
-These are questions I get asked a lot and questions I see in Facebook groups and on social media every day.
+What are your favorite sight word activities to teach sight words?
+These are questions I get asked often and see in Facebook groups and on social media every day.
 So, here’s my answer to teaching sight words: SIGHT WORD 60!
-And yes, sight words are allowed and yes, they can be taught using the science of reading-aligned strategies.
+And yes, sight words are allowed, and they can be taught using the science of reading-aligned strategies.
 The science of reading does not say we can’t teach sight words.
 It simply means we approach sight words with more strategies and tools.

-So, you see, what had happened was, I stunk at teaching sight words.
+Teaching sight words was my weakness.
 We did all kinds of random things and we never had a direction and plan for teaching sight words.
 And by we, I mean me.
 The kids were just along for the ride!
 My students always did ok and learned some words but they didn’t retain the words well and I just knew there was a better way.
 I knew I was failing my students and wanted to fix it.

 And thus was born Sight Word 60 and yes, Sight Word 60 IS aligned with the science of reading.

-The premise of Sight Word 60 is that in the course of a school week, 5 days, students get more than 60 exposures to each high-frequency word and that happens in just a few minutes each day.
+The premise of Sight Word 60 is that in the course of a school week, 5 days, students get more than 60 opportunities to use each high-frequency word, and that happens in just a few minutes each day.
 No long lessons.
 Limited prep.
 A few high-impact, engaging minutes to teach high-frequency words so they become sight words.
-The goal is for all high-frequency words to become sight words and Sight Word 60 is how we make that happen!
-Plus students also get practice decoding the words so they’re getting multiple tools and strategies for being good readers.
+The goal is for all high-frequency words to become sight words, and Sight Word 60 is how we make that happen!
+Plus, students also get practice decoding the words, so they’re getting multiple tools and strategies for being good readers.

 YES!
 Decoding sight words is possible and should be used along with automaticity.
 This is so important because the research tells us that decoding is the most efficient way to build automaticity.
-Students need to decode a word 1-8 times, according to research.
+According to research, students need to decode a word 1-8 times.
 Since Sight Word 60 gives you more than that we’re providing the necessary practice so that the words can be orthographically mapped into students’ memory.
 All this said, sight words aren’t bad.
 Teaching automaticity with sight words isn’t bad.
 What’s important to remember is to teach multiple strategies and provide all the tools to read and write.
 And here’s why this is important: the brain does not store words visually.
 So you can’t just repeat the word a bunch of times (it’s ok.
-We did this too for years until we learned more and now we are doing better!) and learn it.
-The decoding, blending, segmenting, and spelling of the words are what allows the brain to store the word.
+We did this too for years until we learned more, and now we are doing better!) and learn it.
+The decoding, blending, segmenting, and spelling of the words are what allow the brain to store the word.

 Sight Word 60 works with any sight word list.
 Dolch.
 Fry.
 Your list can be in order of utility.
 Your list can be in the order of your phonics skills.

-We are on a 4-week schedule.
-3 weeks of new words (4 words each week).
-Week 4 is a review of the 12 words we have learned in the previous 3 weeks (and all of the words we’ve learned).
+We are on a four-week schedule.
+Three weeks are dedicated to learning new words (four words each week).
+Week 4 is a review of the 12 words we learned in the previous three weeks (and all of the words we’ve learned).

 It’s a quick routine that takes just a few minutes each day.